 Teaching, learning and assessment

 The teaching and learning methods used will encourage participative and independent learning.
 The approaches will engage you in lectures, problem-based learning, workshops, small group discussion, seminars, observation and skills practice.
 As part of the course, you will be required to see patients weekly and to attend group supervision for the duration of the course.

 Assessment methods will include essays, audio recordings of therapy sessions, case studies, and supervisor assessments.

 There are no placements on this course.
-Students will already be in employment and utilise their own workplace as a learning and practising environment or organise their own placement.
+Students will already be in employment and utilise their own workplace as a learning and practicing environment or organise their own placement.
 Postgraduate Certificate (PgCert) trainees must be able to access a caseload of patients with mild to moderate anxiety or depression.
 Postgraduate Diploma (PgDip) trainees will be expected to access cases with more complex mental health issues.